ilkerccom/bitcrackrandomiser/README.md

 When requesting a range from the pool, **three wallet addresses** are also returned.
 The private key of these addresses is scanned simultaneously.
 To ensure that a range is scanned, the private key of three wallet addresses must be found.
 The private keys of the found addresses are hashed with SHA256.
 In this way, **"Proof Key"** is created.
 This is to make sure your program is working correctly.
 I also want to make sure you have a really healthy scan.

 Example; pool returns `3E2ECB0` HEX range to scan.
-The pool randomly generates <ins>extra three private keys</ins> within the returned HEX range. `3E2ECB00000000000` and `3E2ECB0FFFFFFFFFF`.
+The pool randomly generates <ins>extra 6 private keys</ins> within the returned HEX range. `3E2ECB00000000000` and `3E2ECB0FFFFFFFFFF`.

-Marking is done with `SHA256(PROOFKEY1+PROOFKEY2+PROOFKEY3)`
+Marking is done with `SHA256(PROOFKEY1+PROOFKEY2+PROOFKEY3+PROOFKEY4+PROOFKEY5+PROOFKEY6)`

 <ins>**Note:** The number of proof keys can be increased/decreased dynamically by the API.
-By standard the total number is 3.</ins>
+By standard the total number is 6.</ins>

-## Example Puzzle 66 Scenario
+## Example Puzzle 68 Scenario

-If you want to **scan all private keys in  puzzle 66**; you need to do 36 quintillion scans in total.
+If you want to **scan all private keys in  puzzle 68**; you need to do ~143 quintillion (143,172,492,000,000,000) scans in total.
 In case you do a random scan; previously generated private keys will be regenerated (random problem).
-This extends the scan time by x10.
-Puzzle 66 HEX ranges as follows.
-It starts with 2 or 3.
+This extends the scan time by min. x10.
+Puzzle 68 HEX ranges as follows.
 Any private key in this range is **17 characters long.**

-`20000000000000000 to
+`80000000000000000 to
-3ffffffffffffffff`
+fffffffffffffffff`

-**We take the first 7 characters** and delete the rest for now.
+**We take the first 7 characters** and delete the rest for now. *Some puzzles can be 8 characters or more.
 The result will be as follows.

-`2000000 to
+`8000000 to
-3ffffff`
+fffffff`

-We now have about 33 million possible ranges to search.
+We now have about ~33 million possible ranges to search.
+(If you convert this HEX range to decimal format, it actually becomes 134 million ranges.
+However, since each range contains 4 times the private key, we set it to 33 million.)
 All possible ranges are **stored in the database**.
 A random value will come up each time a scan job is called and **will be marked as scanned** when the scan is complete.

-Note: Each range contains 1,1 trillion private keys.
+***Note: Each range contains 4,4 trillion private keys in Puzzle 68.*** You can find information such as how many keys each puzzle contains on the website.

-I can scan each range in about 10 minutes on NVIDIA 3090.
-This actually means about 1,1 trillion private keys.
+This actually means about 4,4 trillion private keys.
 When the range is scanned, it is marked as scanned.
 So it won't show up anymore.

-For Puzzle 66: 2000000-2050000 (First ~%0.98) ranges and 3FAF000-3FFFFFF (Last ~%0.98) manually defeated in this pool.
-If you rescan a defeated range, it will now be marked as scanned normal.

 ## Example

-Random range from database: **326FB80**
+Random range from database: **926FB80**

-The program tells Bitcrack/VanitySearch to scan the following range: **326FB800000000000** / **326FB80FFFFFFFFFF** (Contains 1,1 trillion private keys)
+The program tells Bitcrack/VanitySearch to scan the following range:

+**926FB800000000000** / **926FB83FFFFFFFFFF** (Contains 4,4 trillion private keys) (*Note that we added +4 to the starting HEX value.
+926FB80:926FB84)

 When the range is scanned, a new range is requested and the process proceeds in this way.